yamatt/blog/content/showcase/this-blog.md

 toc: false
 ---

-[This blog](https://matt.copperwaite.net) is my attempt as consolidating my IT security knowledge using Agile methodology.
+[This blog](https://matt.copperwaite.net) is my attempt at consolidating my IT security knowledge using Agile methodology.

 I had a couple of requirements: